By Dr. Heather Beach

 Too often, humans try to anthropomorphize these behaviors.
 “She’s stubborn and doesn’t want to work,” or “see she’s faking it, she’s willing to go forward to head home.”
 A horse that is demonstrating strong herd bound behavior is not confident about its work or is not yet confident working away from other horses.
 As riders we should acknowledge this and avoid assigning anthropomorphized judgements to the horse such as “lazy,” “stubborn,” “difficult,” and instead work to improve our horse’s independence and self confidence.

 Likewise, we need to understand that part of being a highly intelligent social species includes a genetically hardwired ability to read emotions and facial expressions.
 Horses communicate with each other through body language.
 Research has shown that horses have an amazing ability to read human body language and facial expressions.
 Your horse is probably better at reading your mind than you are at reading hers.
+According to the buybiologyessay website, human-horse interaction is one of the most popular essay topics for biology students.

 Taking the time to consider any given problem from the perspective of your horse can help improve your ability to communicate the right message in a way that your horse can best process.
 All of this adds up to more harmony between you and your horse, and better performance in the show ring.
 Dr. Heather Beach grew in Massachusetts riding horses and competing in a variety of disciplines including dressage, eventing & hunter/jumpers.
 As a partner in Atlantic Equine Services, she focuses on the lameness diagnosis and treatment and loves working on all types of sport horses, from the English sport horse to the standardbred racehorse.